 If the individual responsible is unknown or does not respond to the notice of a possible lawsuit, the company or company's lawyer should contact the platform or website involved.
-The website may have policies to handle potentially libelous statements which can quickly resolve defamatory online comments even where the offender remains unknown.
+The website may have policies to handle potentially libelous statements that can quickly resolve defamatory online comments even where the offender remains unknown.

 Damages in Internet Defamation Lawsuits

 In Massachusetts, the statute of limitations for a slander or libel claim is three years from the date the cause of action accrues.
 However, if you or your company is subject to defamatory comments, you should contact your attorney as soon as possible to make sure your claim is filed within the civil lawsuit time limit, otherwise, your claim may be denied.